shuangyumo/AutoTableGBDT/README.md

 # AutoTableGBDT
 AutoML tables for GBDT
-You can find the NNI version in https://github.com/microsoft/nni/tree/master/examples
+You can find the NNI version(to be relased)in https://github.com/microsoft/nni/tree/master/examples